 Basic Unit - A basic unit includes all of your insurable soybean acreage in the county by share arrangement.
 Premiums are reduced 10 percent for a basic unit.
 Optional Unit - If a basic unit consists of two or more sections of land, and certain record keeping requirements are met, you may apply for optional units by section.
-The 10-percent premium discount will not apply.

-Enterprise Unit - Generally, all insured crop acreage in a county.
-Premium discounts apply.

-Whole Farm Unit - Generally, all the insured crops in the county that are covered by the insurance plan.
+The 10 percent premium discount will not apply.
+Enterprise Unit (EU) - Generally, all insured crop acreage in a county.
+Separate EUs for irrigated and non-irrigated acreage are allowed.
+Premium discounts apply Whole-Farm Unit - Generally, all the insured crops in the county that are covered by the insurance plan.
 Premium discounts apply.
 Not available with the Yield Protection Plan.